What you do now matters in the long run. The decisions you make have power to them.

 Of course it is easier to keep super-sizing my appetites than it is to practice them in moderation.
 Of course it’s easier to just keep doing what I am used to than switch or decrease the amount of goods that I take in.
 Something in your mind, in your perception, in your appetites has to be re-educated and renewed.
 In my past, when I let my misinformed body believe that I could eat whatever I want, when I want, in however much quality I want, I ended up unhappy (and overweight).
 I had to reteach myself the truths about nutrition, the medicine of what food is FOR my body (not how it can make me feel) and allow myself to take pleasure in it with moderate enjoyment — which really ends up being sufficient enjoyment.

-I think there is an overall consensus in knowing high school and college kids let their moderation fly out the window at the expense of drugs, alcohol, weed, and sex.
-(But, honestly, this could be said for anything that we “super-size”).
+I think there is an overall agreement we can all make in knowing high school and college kids let their moderation fly out the window at the expense of drugs, alcohol, weed, and sex.
 I really have to ask what the deepest desires of the heart really is?
 I have continuously asked many friends, peers, young people, and older people (who look back on their young lives) and ask, “what was it that you wanted in those things?”
-Besides the fact that they are addictive in themselves, their answers are not the actual drugs, alcohol, sex, and weed, rather; the sense of fullness, love, affinity, distraction, and fill it gave their restless hunger for life.
-An ecstasy,, an experience of something greater than the actual thing itself.
-Something that was felt in the senses, the body…. the soul.
+Besides the fact that they are addictive in themselves, their answers are not the actual drugs, alcohol, sex, and weed, but the sense of fullness, love, affinity, distraction, and fill it gave their restless hunger.
+An ecstasy, an escape, a pressure, an experience of something greater than the actual thing itself.
+Something that was felt in the senses.

-Our brains are hard-wired to addictions, dependency, and most of all, love.
+Our brains are hard-wired to attach.
+From the moment we’re born we attach to the sent of our Momma.
+Later any addictions, dependency, and attachment result as the same root that attaching to Momma did; to be filled with love.
 Not just the feeling, but the fulfillment.
 Love is always the inexpressible desire that needs a sense of fulfillment.
-We keep searching for it and trying to satisfy it because on Earth we haven’t finished desiring and longing for more.
-We are a humanity that thrives and survives off of worshiping something…. (sooo why not let it be God… but more on that later).
+We keep searching for it and trying to satisfy it.
+We are a humanity that thrives and survives off of worshiping something…. (sooo why not let it be God… ).
 Worship of anything motivates, opens, and breathes desire back into us.
 It’s what gets us up in the morning.

 We are so sneaky sometimes.
 We are so sneaky to just keep stimulating ourselves to distract from the core of our lives —- which is love.
-At times we are not even sneaky, we are just in a world where there ARE desirable things to get caught up in.
+At times we are not even sneaky, we are just in a world where there are desirable things to get caught up in.
 We are more subjected to ignorance and prone to being weak than we are to be strong enough to do things right, and in moderation.
-Training our head, heart, and actions can shift the weakness and turn it into strength.
-Who we hang out with can, too.
-Because none of that can be done alone, only with the help and grace of God.
+Training our head, heart, and actions in the virtuous life Christ invites us to can shift the weakness and turn it into strength and even heal the wounds from the past.

-The kind of love that is true and beautiful.
+Christs code of morality and moral living doesn’t suppress freedom, it awakens it.
+It invites us to live in the kind of love that is true and beautiful.
 True because it not affected by feelings of shame and guilt.
-Beautiful because it is pleasing to the sense.
+Beautiful because it is pleasing to the senses.

 Our reality is like the song Hunger by Florence Welch.